akameco/electron-load-devtool/readme.md

 Type: `string`<br>
 Default: `google-chrome`

-If you using chromium, set `chromium`.
+If you using chromium on Linux, set `chromium`.

 ##### version